foucdeg/x-plane-map/README.md

 * Look up for a navaid: type its name, the map pans to it.
 * Enter and view flight plans.
 * As requested, choose the plane's color.
 Anything else ?
-Feel free to leave a comment on the forum!
+Feel free to leave an improvement issue!